 Address: 363 Weed Ave, Stamford, Connecticut

 Once the summer home of department store founder Henri Bendel, the Stamford Museum boasts numerous changing exhibits throughout the year.
 Depending when you visit, you might admire art by Gutzon Borglum or examine a selection of historic farming tools.
 Or, you could try your hand at creating something impressive out of recycled materials in the Recycled ReCreations Makerspace.

 The mansion's crowning glory, though, consists of marble statues decorating the hilltop garden overlooking Lake Laurel.
 Hit the spacious walking trails first.
 The "Wheels in the Woods Trails" are designed to look nice and offer accessibility to everyone, including those in wheelchairs or pushing walkers or strollers.

 Take time to bird-watch (best done from November to May) and enjoy the calming sounds of the babbling brook.
 Once your kids catch sight of the spectacular playground, designed so kids can see nature from an animal's point of view, you'll be here for hours.
 They'll have a chance to crawl through a hollow log and perch in a giant bird's nest.

 Make sure to leave time for a visit to the center's Heckscher Farm, a working New England farm stocked with chickens, sheep, goats, and horses.
 This is also home to the seasonal Maple Sugar House.

-Insider's Tip: Sundays play host to the popular Explorer's program at the Overbrook Nature Center & Gift Shop.
-Kids can borrow an Explorer's Backpack to take on a hike while you pick up your first Forest Letterboxing clue.
-This is where you'll also find a gerbil, box turtle, and corn and rat snakes on display.
+Insider's Tip: Sundays play host to the popular Sunday Art Explorers program at the Overbrook Nature Center & Gift Shop.
+Kids can stop by outside the rear of the building to make a craft they can later take home.
+Inside is where you'll also find a gerbil, box turtle, and corn and rat snakes on display.

 Address: 39 Scofieldtown Road, Stamford, Connecticut